Ankitvmohan/Netflix_Analysis/README.md

-# 🎬 Netflix Data Cleaning & Analysis - Streamlit App
+# 🎬 Netflix Data Analysis - Streamlit App

 This interactive web app analyzes Netflix content data using Python and Streamlit.
 It allows users to explore trends, genre popularity, and rating distributions from 2008 to 2021.